• Design and development of low-cost, high-energy and safe electrode materials (anode and cathode) for rechargeable Li/Na-ion Batteries.

 4. Ravanny W. M. Koemalig, G. Shukri, M. K. Agusta, A. G. Saputro, A. Sumboja, A. Nuruddin, H. K. Dipojono, Enhanced Lithium Diffusivity in Reduced Cerium Oxides: A First-Principles Study, The Journal of Physical Chemistry C, 126, 2022, 3328-3338.

-• Physics and chemistry of semiconductor for energy-related applications.
+• Physics and chemistry of semiconductors for energy-related applications.

 Selected references: